-1. Required Core Education Courses 9 EPY 601 3 ELR 605 3 CUR 608 3 Required Biological Sciences Courses 6 BIO 601 3 BIO 540 3 3.
-Electives in Biological Sciences 18 Elect one graduate course from each of the following areas: Ecology 4 .
-10 Cell/Molecular Biology 4 Structure/Function course 4 Elect two other graduate courses in biology 6 workshop format may be applied toward fulfilling the 15 hours of biology elections and the state of the state ives.
-Enrollment in the workshop must be approved by the student's advisor.
-Total 33 Enrollment in the workshop must be approved by the student's advisor.
-Total 33 Enrollment in the workshop must be approved by the student's advisor.
-Total 33 Enrollment in the workshop must be approved by the student's advisor.
-Total Enrollment in the workshop must be approved by the student's advisor.
-Total Enrollment in the workshop must be approved by the student's advisor.
-Total 3 Enrollment in the workshop must be approved by the student's advisor.
-Total 3 Enrollment in the workshop must be approved by the student's advisor.
-Total 3 Enrollment in the workshop must be approved by the student's advisor.
-Total 3 3 3 Enrollment in the workshop must be approved by the student's advisor.
-Total 3 3 3 Enrollment in the workshop must be approved by the student's advisor.
-Total 3 3 3 3 15
+EPY 601 3 ELR 605 CUR 608 3 2.
+Required Biological Sciences Courses 6 BIO 601 3 BIO 540 3 3.
+Electives in Biological Sciences 10 Elect one graduate course from each of the following areas: Ecology 4 Cell/Molecular Biology 4 Structure/Function course 4 Elect two other graduate courses in biology 6 A maximum of three semester hours of credit earned in biology courses taught workshop format may be applied toward fulfilling the 15 hours of biology election 105. workshop format may be applied toward fulfilling the 15 hours of biology electi Enrollment in the workshop must be approved by the student's advisor.
+Total , workshop format may be applied toward fulfilling the 15 hours of biology electi Enrollment in the workshop must be approved by the student's advisor.
+Total 3 workshop format may be applied toward fulfilling the 15 hours of biology electi Enrollment in the workshop must be approved by the student's advisor.
+Total 3 workshop format may be applied toward fulfilling the 15 hours of biology electi Enrollment in the workshop must be approved by the student's advisor.
+Total workshop format may be applied toward fulfilling the 15 hours of biology electi Enrollment in the workshop must be approved by the student's advisor.
+Total workshop format may be applied toward fulfilling the 15 hours of biology electic Enrollment in the workshop must be approved by the student's advisor.
+Total 3 workshop format may be applied toward fulfilling the 15 hours of biology electic Enrollment in the workshop must be approved by the student's advisor.
+Total 3 3 3 3 workshop format may be applied toward fulfilling the 15 hours of biology electi Enrollment in the workshop must be approved by the student's advisor.
+Total 3 3 3 3 workshop format may be applied toward fulfilling the 15 hours of biology electi Enrollment in the workshop must be approved by the student's advisor.
+Total 3 3 3 3 3 workshop format may be applied toward fulfilling the 15 hours of biology electi Enrollment in the workshop must be approved by the student's advisor.
+Total 3 3 3 3 3 workshop format may be applied toward fulfilling the 15 hours of biology electi Enrollment in the workshop must be approved by the student's advisor.
+Total 33333 5

-Total 33
+Tot tal 33

-OPTION B PROGRAM
+OP' TION B PROGRAM

+1. Required Courses 18-21

-1. Required Courses.
-CHE 504, 541 .18-21
+CHE 504, 5416

+(If not taken in undergraduate program)

+CHE 6123

+CHE 625

+CHE 6803

+CHE 689 OR CHE 690 (Thesis)

 2. Electives in Related Field.
 12-15

-Total 33
+Tot al 33